LinkedIn says spy firm targeted Hungarian activists, journalists before 2022 election

 Damian said a network of fake Black Cube-run LinkedIn accounts had been taken down and that Black Cube's LinkedIn company page had also been removed "given the high volume of abuse and clear violation of our terms of service."

-Black Cube did not immediately respond to messages seeking comment.
-The company, which once performed undercover work for Hollywood rapist Harvey Weinstein, has previously said, speaking generally, that it "does not operate in the cyber world" and that its actions were "fully compliant with local laws."
+Black Cube, which became well known for its undercover operations on behalf of Hollywood rapist Harvey Weinstein, said in a statement that it only did work in relation to litigation and "white collar crime" and operates "according to legal advice."
+The company has previously said that it "does not operate in the cyber world."

 LinkedIn did not say who the firm might have been working for.
 It did not respond to a follow-up question seeking details of how many fake accounts it took down.
-A Hungarian government spokesperson did not immediately return a message seeking comment.
+A Hungarian government spokesperson did not return messages seeking comment.

 Politico has reported that Black Cube has previously been accused of interfering with Hungary's 2018 elections after undercover operatives secretly taped NGO leaders at upscale restaurants and published the footage on right-wing news outlets.